-With workforce housing in mind, LMLC recently closed on the former American Bank property and will soon close on the adjacent parcel off Lone Mountain Trail.
+With workforce housing in mind, LMLC closed on the former American Bank property and on the adjacent parcel off Lone Mountain Trail.
 The purchase of these two parcels marks another step in LMLC’s work to create more affordable housing for those who work in Big Sky.
 LMLC also recently acquired Buck’s T4, River Rock Lodge, and the Powder Light parcel next to Ace Hardware, among others, to create additional workforce housing.

 “In order for the Big Sky community to thrive, it is imperative that local workers have access to quality, affordable housing,” Matt Kidd, Managing Director of CrossHarbor Capital, which oversees LMLC, said.
 “We are thrilled to be working in conjunction with the Big Sky Housing Trust on this large-scale initiative that will benefit the Big Sky community for years to come.”

 The development of these parcels will truly be a community collaboration.
 At its May 18, 2021 meeting, the Big Sky’s Water and Sewer board voted to move forward with writing an ordinance to annex the RiverView property into the district.
 Resort Tax contribution are estimated at $2,200,000, and private funding is estimated at $45,000,000.

 Montana Board of Housing Invites BSCHT to Apply for Federal Tax Credits